alloba/book-of-hours-notes/books/The Concursum Diaries.md

 ### Partial Study Description
 I'm Reading...

 There are map-legends, there are maps of legends, and there are legends of maps.
-Aspects of the Mansus subsist in all of these, in much the same way that you find water in a swamp and in a cup and in the sky.'
+Aspects of [[world-at-large/The Mansus|the Mansus]] subsist in all of these, in much the same way that you find water in a swamp and in a cup and in the sky.'
 ### Study Complete Description
 I've Read...